Geometric scattering for nonlinear wave equations on the Schwarzschild metric: Energy fluxes, energy decay and pointwise decay

-\end{corollary} To obtain the well-posedness for equation \eqref{rescaledequation} we need the energy estimates of the field through the Cauchy hypersurface $\Sigma_0$ and $\Sigma_t$. \begin{theorem} Consider Cauchy problem of rescaled nonlinear wave equation \eqref{rescaledequation} with the smooth and compactly supported initial data on $\Sigma_0=\left\{ t=0 \right\}$, the following energy estimates hold
+\end{corollary} To establish the well-posedness of equation \eqref{rescaledequation}, we require energy estimates for the field on the Cauchy hypersurfaces $\Sigma_0$ and $\Sigma_t$. \begin{theorem} Consider the Cauchy problem for the rescaled nonlinear wave equation \eqref{rescaledequation} with smooth and compactly supported initial data on $\Sigma_0 = \{ t = 0 \}$.
+Then the following energy estimates hold:

 and